learn-co-curriculum/dsc-accessing-data-with-pandas-lab/README.md

-Now, print all the info from game 5-8, but we're only interested to print out the "Home Team Name" and the "Away Team Name",
+Now, print all the info from games 5-8, but we're only interested to print out the "Home Team Name" and the "Away Team Name",

 ```python